Jason Verduzco

-Jason A. Verduzco (born April 3, 1970) is a former American football quarterback who played one season with the BC Lions of the Canadian Football League.
+Jason A. Verduzco (born April 3, 1970) is an American former professional football quarterback who played one season with the BC Lions of the Canadian Football League (CFL).
 He played college football at the University of Illinois at Urbana–Champaign.

-Early years
+Early life

 Verduzco played high school football at Antioch High School in Antioch, California.
 He threw for career totals of 4,107 yards and 29 passing touchdowns.
 He also participated in wrestling for the Panthers, winning the state championship and earning ASICS Tiger All-America first team honors his senior year in 1988.
 Verduzco was inducted into the Antioch Sports Legends Hall of Fame in 2011.

 College career

 Verduzco played for the Illinois Fighting Illini of the University of Illinois at Urbana–Champaign from 1989 to 1992.
 He was named an honorable mention All-American in 1992.
 He was also a two-time All-Big Ten selection.
 Verduzco recorded 7,532 yards on 42 passing touchdowns in his college career.